 Let’s say a customer places an order for three items, all of which are available only from separate suppliers.
-You’ll incur three separate shipping charges for sending each item to the customer, but it’s probably not wise to pass this charge along to the customer.
+You’ll incur three separate shipping costs for sending each item to the customer, but it’s probably not wise to pass this charge along to the customer.
 And even when it does make sense to include these charges, automating these drop shipment calculations can be difficult.

 4. Supplier errors